afollestad/ulfberht/README.md

 "Dependencies" in this context doesn't necessarily mean dependencies like in a Gradle file.
 Dependencies in this context are services (i.e. APIs, classes) that are needed in certain parts of your code.

-Dependency injection enables you to pass around objects without manual construction - it keeps track
-of everything for you and injects services where they are needed.
+Dependency injection enables you to pass around services without manual construction - it keeps track of everything for you and injects things where they are needed.

 ---